offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 (moveable, non-copyable)

-A unique pointer supports all the same features a scoped pointer, except that it also supports moving: The ownership of the pointer that unique pointer has is transferrable to another unique pointer via move semantics (e.g. assignment operator move constructor).
+A unique pointer supports all the same features as a scoped pointer, except that it also supports moving: The ownership of the pointer that unique pointer has is transferable to another unique pointer via move semantics (e.g. assignment operator move constructor).
 Like scoped pointer, a unique pointer doesn't support copying.

 ```c++
 if (x == 123L) {